 The Benefits Of Having Pet Insurance

 If you have a pet, chances are you’re already spending plenty of money on your furry family member.
 Pet spending in the United States topped the $60 billion mark in 2015, and more than a quarter of that was in veterinary care.
+That’s why you should be aware of the benefits of having pet insurance.

 Given that we get insurance for so much of what is important to us — our homes, our health, our lives, our most valued possessions — it might come as a surprise that barely 1 percent of American dogs and cats are insured (as compared to 35 percent of dogs and cats in the United Kingdom).
 Despite those numbers, pet insurance has become more common: The U.S. pet insurance industry grew 17.1 percent from 2014 to 2015.
 What was once labeled a silly indulgence, now has proponents eager to note that their beloved pets have been saved for less than the price of a latte a week.